-How To Cut and Fit EVA Foam Mats
+How Fit EVA Foam Mats

 Jigsaw floor mats are one of the easiest types of flooring to install, as they have connector pieces which fit into one another.
 They are also inexpensive, and great to use in athletic training centres because they hold up to the stresses and rigours of regular use.
 In fact, some jigsaw mats are rated to cushion falls from heights over 1.5 m.
 Even if you aren't a do-it-yourself kind of person, foam jigsaw mats are easy enough that you can handle installing them by yourself.
 All you need is a few tools on hand, a hard, flat surface to lay them on, and you should be able to set up your jigsaw mats in a matter of hours.
 Before we jump into knowing more about how to cut and fit EVA foam mats, there are a few other articles which can help you to set up your own martial arts training canter: